mohannadize/SquamousCellCarcinoma/Handout/SCC.md

 It is estimated that there are between 900,000 and 1,200,000 new skin cancers each year in the United States.

-80% of these cases are Basal Cell Carcinomas & 20% are Squamous Cell Carcinomas, which is roughly about 250,000 new cases each year in the US only.
+Squamous cell carcinoma (SCC) is the second most common form of skin cancer.
+More than 1 million cases of SCC are diagnosed in the U.S. each year, resulting in more than 15,000 deaths.

 Squamous cell carcinoma is the second most common type of skin cancer.
 It arises from plate-like cell layer in the epidermis and is due to extensive sun exposure.